molgenis/systemsgenetics/Genotype-Aligner/README.md

 	--ref path_to_reference
 ```

-Note: this is a single commandline command.
+Note: this is a single command line command.
 The `\` is only for readability.

 You can find more examples as a script in the root of the distribution.